tstillwell/fractal-maker-IFS/README.md

 a - f are the numeric coefficients for affine transformation, and p is the probability weight for the equation.

+A probability weight of 0.5 gives the specified equation a 50% chance of being chosen.

 Total probability weights for all equations should not exceed one.

 Once all equations have been input, enter a blank line to terminate input